-Part \ref{gcr-props-i} here generalises Clifford's theorem in representation theory: a completely reducible module for a group remains completely reducible upon restriction to a normal subgroup.
+Part \ref{gcr-props-i} generalises Clifford's theorem in representation theory: a completely reducible module for a group remains completely reducible upon restriction to a normal subgroup.
 Part \ref{gcr-props-ii} gives a converse to this, and inspires the following question: \begin{quote}\emph{If $H$ is a commuting product $H = AB$, where $A$ and $B$ are $G$-cr, must $H$ also be $G$-cr?}\end{quote}By \ref{gcr-props-ii} the answer is yes if $A = C_G(B)$ and $B = C_G(A)$.
-The answer is also positive when the characteristic is large enough: \begin{theorem}[{\cite[Thm.~1.3]{MR2431255}}] Suppose $A$ and $B$ are commuting $G$-cr subgroups of $G$ such that either $p = 0$ $p > 3$; or $p = 3$ and $G$ has no simple factors of exceptional type.
+The answer is also positive when the characteristic is large enough: \begin{theorem}[{\cite[Theorem~1.3]{MR2431255}}] Let $G$ be a connected reductive algebraic group in characteristic $p \ge 0$ and let $A$ and $B$ be commuting $G$-cr subgroups of $G$ such that either $p = 0$; or $p > 3$; or $p = 3$ and $G$ has no simple factors of exceptional type.
 Then $AB$ is also $G$-cr. \end{theorem}

-The proof in \cite{MR2431255} involves some case-by-case arguments depending on the Lie type of $G$, although a uniform argument is also possible if one is willing to relax the bound on the characteristic \cite[Prop.~40]{MR2309195}.
+The proof in \cite{MR2431255} involves some case-by-case arguments depending on the Lie type of $G$, although a uniform argument is also possible if one is willing to relax the bound on the characteristic \cite[Proposition.~40]{MR2309195}.

-\begin{remark} To date, we are not aware of a reductive group $G$ and a pair of $G$-cr subgroups $A$ and $B$ (connected or otherwise) whose product $AB$ is non-$G$-cr when $p = 3$.
+\begin{remark} To date, the authors are not aware of a reductive group $G$ and a pair of commuting $G$-cr subgroups $A$ and $B$ (connected or otherwise) whose product $AB$ is non-$G$-cr when $p = 3$.
 It is therefore plausible that the above theorem holds whenever $p \neq 2$.
-Such examples do however exist when $p = 2$, cf.~\cite[Ex.~5.3]{MR2431255} \end{remark}
+Such examples do however exist when $p = 2$, cf.~\cite[Ex.~5.3]{MR2431255}. \end{remark}

 One powerful feature of $G$-complete reducibility is that one can allow the group $G$ to change under various constructions.
-For instance, in \cite{MR2178661} it is shown that if $G = G_1 \times G_2$ is a direct product of reductive groups then $H \subseteq G$ is $G$-cr or $G$-irr if and only if both images under projection to a factor $G_i$ are $G_i$-cr (resp.~$G$-irr).
+For instance, in \cite{MR2178661} it is shown that if $G = G_1 \times G_2$ is a direct product of reductive groups then $H \subseteq G$ is $G$-cr or $G$-irr if and only if both images under projection to a factor $G_i$ are $G_i$-cr (resp.~$G_i$-irr).
 Similarly, taking a quotient by a normal subgroup $N$ sends $G$-cr subgroups to $(G/N)$-cr subgroups, and the converse also holds if $N^{\circ}$ is a torus.